Day Six: El Cuerpo Comienza a Recordar la Seguridad

 The answer is simple and painful: fear.

-This fear was not irrational.
+This fear was entirely rational.
 The conditions of precarious academic employment are designed to produce exactly this kind of anxiety.
-As I explored in my earlier research on contract faculty experiences (Tucker, in progress), the structure of term-by-term appointments creates what scholars have called artificial scarcity: a manufactured sense that opportunities are scarce, competition is fierce.
+As I explored in my earlier research on contract faculty experiences, the structure of term-by-term appointments creates what scholars have called artificial scarcity: a manufactured sense that opportunities are scarce, competition is fierce.
 One must constantly prove one’s worth to secure even temporary belonging.

 Artificial Scarcity

-Artificial scarcity refers to the institutional production of resource limitations that serve extractive logics rather than reflecting genuine constraints.
+Artificial scarcity is the institutional production of resource scarcity that serves extractive logics rather than reflecting genuine constraints.
 In academic contexts, this manifests as deliberately limited contract renewals, competition for positions that could be made permanent, and funding models that pit workers against one another for resources that institutions choose to withhold.
 The effect is to transfer risk from institution to worker while intensifying individual self-exploitation to maintain employability.

 Greenspan (2003) writes that suppressed fear often converts into anxiety, hypervigilance, or what she calls “toxic rage” that finds no appropriate outlet.
-For me, the fear transmuted into overwork: a constant striving that kept the terror at bay by ensuring I was always too busy to feel it.
+For me, the fear transmuted into overwork: a constant striving that kept the terror at bay by keeping me too busy to feel it.
 The hamster wheel spun fast enough that I could pretend I was going somewhere.

 Allowing the Dark Emotions